vcpkg: a C++ package manager for Windows, Linux, and macOS

 - Modify the portfile for the library to obtain the version you need

-- Use vcpkg integrate project to create a NuGet package that references that library on a per-project basis.
+vcpkg integrate projectto create a NuGet package that references that library on a per-project basis.

-Run vcpkg integrate install to configure Visual Studio Code on Linux/MacOS with the location of the vcpkg enlistment and enable IntelliSense on source files.
+vcpkg integrate install to configure Visual Studio Code on Linux/macOS.
+This command sets the location of the vcpkg enlistment and enables IntelliSense on source files.

 Target Linux from Windows via WSL

-You can produce Linux binaries from a Windows machine by using the Windows Subsystem for Linux (WSL).
-Follow the instructions to Set up WSL on Windows 10, and configure it with the Visual Studio extension for Linux.
-You can put all your built libraries for both Windows and Linux into the same folder and access it from both Windows and WSL.
+You can produce Linux binaries on a Windows machine by using the Windows Subsystem for Linux, or WSL.
+Follow the instructions to Set up WSL on Windows 10.
+Then, configure it with the Visual Studio extension for Linux.
+It's okay to put all your built libraries for Windows and Linux into the same folder.
+They're accessible from both Windows and WSL.